interactive-fiction-class/interactive-fiction-class.github.io/homeworks/hw2/homework2.md

 ## Instructions

-In this home, you will play a small text-adventure game.
+In this home, you will build a small text-adventure game.
 It can be on any topic or telling any story of your choice.
 This homework can be completed in groups of up to 2 people.
 We will play some of the games in class, so the more creative/exciting you make it, the better!

 Since this is a graduate-level class, we leave the implementation details open-ended.
 You may use any programming language or platform of your choice.
 However, we have put together a small Python library which may be useful.
 TODO: Add link here